numpy/numpy/doc/source/user/c-info.how-to-extend.rst

             :c:data:`NPY_ARRAY_UPDATEIFCOPY` flags requires that the input
             object is already an array (because other objects cannot be automatically updated in this fashion).
-If an error occurs use :c:func:`PyArray_XDECREF_ERR` (obj) on an array with these flags set.
-This will
+If an error occurs use :c:func:`PyArray_DiscardWritebackIfCopy` (obj) on an
-            delete the array without causing the contents to be copied back into the original array.
+            array with these flags set.
+This will set the underlying base array writable without causing the contents to be copied back into the original array.